Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 4. Boat Pose (Navasana)

-Research conducted in Hong Kong in 2015 looked at how Hatha yoga could help build strength in adults.
+Research conducted in Hong Kong in 2015 looked at how Hatha yoga could build strength in adults.[5]

-Boat pose was one strengthening asana used in the project.
+Navasana was one strengthening asana used in the project.

 The outcome of the research was positive, with high adherence and attendance rates from everyone involved.